ChrisKeefe/685Rust/notes.md

 - `rustup doc` builds and opens Rust documentation locally
 - `cargo doc --open` builds and opens documentation locally for all crate dependencies

+## Testing

+- A test is just a function annotated with `#[test]`
+- `cargo test` tells rust to build a test-runner binary, and run all annotated functions
+- `assert_eq!` and `assert_ne!` use debug formatting and equality test operators.
+Values we pass them must implement `PartialEq` and `Debug` traits.
+These are both derivable traits, so #[derive(PartialEq, Debug)] will usually do the job.
+- These macros (and `assert!`) take var args, so we can pass any number of values to them after the required.
+These are passed to `format!`, so including a format string with `{}`, followed by a variable allows us to report values programatically.
+- we can assert_almost_equals by taking the difference and checking it is less than some threshold value
+- the `should_panic` attribute is placed after the `test` attribute to pass tests that panic.
+The `expected` parameter allows us to specify an error string a la `assertRaises`.
+E.g. `#[should_panic(expected="some error message")]`.
+This string must be _contained by_ our actual error message, but doesn't need to cover the whole message.
+- It's possible to return a `Result` from a test function (don't use `should_panic`), making it possible to use `?` and track multiple different error points in code under test.
+- Defaults:
+  - tests are run in parallel and _should not rely on any shared state_`
+  - the test runner captures output from passing tests to keep test results clean (disable with `cargo test -- --show-output`)
+  - all tests are run
+- Code in a module under `#[cfg(test)]` will only be compiled during testing, and not during `cargo build` or `cargo run`
+- Passing a filter string (`cargo test myfilter`) will run all tests with `myfilter` in their name
+- Annotating slow tests with `#[ignore]` after `#[test]` will skip them unless `cargo test -- --ignored` is called

+### Integration testing

+- Place integration test files in a `tests` directory at the same level as `src`.
+This directory gets special treatment by Cargo.
+E.g.
+  - Nothing in this directory is compiled unless we're using `cargo test`
+- Each test file is treated as an individual crate, and an arbitrary number of these may exist.
+- GOTCHA: The behavior described above breaks the pattern used in all other directories, impacting how we factor utility code out into shared files.
+  - those files will be compiled and run as _test_ files by default
+  - if we place common utilities in a _subdirectory_ of `tests` (e.g. `tests/common/mod.rs`), they don't get compiled as crates or run as integration test sections.
+  - we can then use `mod common;` to use our utils from integration tests files. (see book 11.3 and 7.21)
+- Use `cargo test --test integration_test_file` to run only the tests in one file

 ## Std.
 Lib